luana-valente/End-to-End-Meat-Inspection-Analytics-Platform/semantic model/README.md

 - Time-based partitions for large fact tables to improve processing and refresh performance.

 > [!NOTE]
 > The complete semantic model project is not publicly available because it contains internal connection details and project-specific metadata.
-This folder provides selected documentation, diagrams, and representative DAX measures.
+This folder therefore provides selected documentation, diagrams, and representative DAX measures.

+## Model Overview

+The following diagram shows the complete tabular semantic model, including fact tables, dimensions, relationships, and calculation groups.

+## Relationship Detail

+The following view provides a more detailed representation of the Star Schema relationships and selected business measures.